qgis/QGIS-Enhancement-Proposals/qep-xxx-stac-layers-and-data-providers.md

 QGIS gained built-in support for STAC in 3.40, which was further extended with more functionality in 3.42.
 One usability improvement we'd like to make is allowing adding STAC endpoints/collections as layers.

 This functionality would live roughly at the intersection of the new STAC support, the OGC API Features data provider and the VPC data provider, re-using code from each of them.
 From a user point-of-view the starting point will be right clicking on either a STAC endpoint or a STAC collection in the Browser, which gives the option to "Add as layer".
 Clicking this, or dragging the tree item to the map or layer panel, would add a "STAC layer".
-As a starting point, a STAC layer would function identically to a OGC API Features layer, except with more limited styling functionality (possibly completely static).
+As a starting point, a STAC layer would function identically to a OGC API Features layer.

 Next, there are several more or less orthogonal functionalities to be added: